History of the Dallas Zoo

 With an unprecedented budget shortfall for the City of Dallas looming on the horizon, Dallas City Council voted unanimously to turn the Dallas Zoo over to private management in August, 2009 after two months of intense negotiation.
 The public-private partnership originated from the Dallas Zoological Society and the City of Dallas exploring opportunities to save the City of Dallas money while providing ways to operate the zoo more effectively.
 On October 1, 2009, the Society and Dallas Zoo Management (DZM), a new nonprofit organization founded by the Society to manage the Dallas Zoo and Children’s Aquarium at Fair Park, entered into a management agreement whereby DZM assumed management responsibilities of the zoo for a term of 25 years with two automatic five-year renewal periods.
 The Society agreed to support DZM in its management of the zoo and unconditionally guaranteed DZM’s performance under the Management Agreement.
 The Board of DZM was appointed by the Society’s Board of Directors in August 2009.
 DZS and DZM staff worked diligently to make the transition to private management smooth despite having less than 90 days to accomplish the task.

 While the zoo made this important management transition, construction on the new $30 million Giants of the Savanna project continued as did plans to acquire and transport the largest number of large African mammals to the zoo in its history.
 In order to allow the zoo to properly quarantine the new elephants and giraffes, the Society funded the construction of a new large mammal quarantine barn and yard.
-Shortly thereafter, the zoo acquired four more African elephants in March of 2010 to bring the zoo’s total to six.
 The zoo also began building a large herd of giraffes.
 Also in March, the Society’s Board voted to fund the design and construction of a new commissary using a portion of a $2.2 million bequest from the Estate of William Moore Beecherl, the largest bequest in the zoo’s history.

 The Giants of the Savanna exhibit opened to the public Memorial Day Weekend of 2010.
 The public response was overwhelming and the zoo set another all-time fiscal year attendance record of 698,506 in September 2010.
 The following November, the Society’s Zoo To Do gala, held in part in the new Savanna, collected net proceeds of $617,000, another new record.